 DLL – Dynamic Link Library—a library of related functions that are not loaded into memory until they are called by the application program.
-All RDM and RDM Server APIs are contained in DLLs on those operating systems that support them (e.g., MS-Windows).
+All RDM APIs are contained in DLLs on those operating systems that support them (e.g., MS-Windows).
 These are sometimes called shared libraries on some systems.

-Documentation – All Product-related materials, specifications, technical manuals, user manuals, flow diagrams, file descriptions, or other written information either received from or published by Raima.
+Documentation – All Product-related materials, specifications, technical manuals, user manuals, flow diagrams, file descriptions, or other written information either received from or published.
+Raima’s documentation is online.

 Durability – The property of a transaction in which the DBMS guarantees that all committed transactions will survive any kind of system failure.

-Dynamic DDL – The ability to change the definition of a database (its schema) after data has been stored in the database without having to take the database off-line.
+Dynamic DDL – The ability to change the definition of a database (its schema) after data has been stored in the database without having to take the database off-line or restructure its files.

 End-User – An entity that licenses an Application for its own use from Licensee or its Additional Reseller.